skrattaren/apf.rst/apf.rst

   men.

-  These cliche-ridden travelogues were already being parodied as early as 1930 by George Chappell in his "`Through the Alimentary Canal with Gun and Camera`_".
+  These cliche-ridden travelogues were already being parodied as early as 1930 by George Chappell in his **Through the Alimentary Canal with Gun and Camera**.

 - [p.
 135/101] "'Blert Wheedown's Guitar Primer,' he read."